The Importance of Fresh Foods Vs. Canned and Frozen Food

 Learn about Plant-based, Whole-food Diets

-While some people think that the plant-based, whole-foods diet is just another fad diet, I think it is here to stay.
+While some people think that the plant-based, whole-foods diet is just another fad diet, we think it is here to stay.
 Epidemiologists have shown that the Western diet is unusually high in fats, protein, and animal products in general.
 This increase in animal products is directly related to an increase in coronary artery disease, cancer, and many other degenerative conditions.
 In fact, one of those researchers has even created a free website, to teach people great recipes that rely on fresh, whole foods.

 Just Try It!

 One of the main reasons that most people do not buy fresh foods is simply for convenience.
-And, I won’t lie, the first few weeks will be the hardest part of switching over.
+And, we won’t lie, the first few weeks will be the hardest part of switching over.
 You will have to find new recipes, learn new cooking techniques, and do much more meal planning than you normally would.
 However, after only a few weeks on a fresh diet, you will feel better, cook better, and may find that you enjoy the process of cooking meals.